Estimated reading time: 8 minutes

 If your parent, grandparent, or other family member was a Holocaust survivor, you may not know much about your family history.
 Maybe you feel guilty for not asking more questions when you had the chance.
-But honestly, even if you had asked, they probably wouldn’t have answered.
-The only way they could move forward after the war was by keeping their past in the past.
+But even if you had asked, they probably wouldn’t have answered.
+For many Holocaust survivors, silence was a way to move forward after the war.

 Growing up with silence is part of your family story.
-Finding the words to talk about the silence is where your story begins.
+Finding the words to talk about that silence is where the story begins.

 While every survivor’s experience is unique, there were historical and emotional forces in the postwar period that made it especially hard for many Holocaust survivors to share their experiences with their children and grandchildren.
-Here are five reasons why many Holocaust survivors were silent about their past.
+Here are five reasons why silence is so common in survivor families.

 1. Talking Was Taboo, and the Words Weren’t There Yet

-It may seem today like every Holocaust survivor told their story on International Holocaust Remembrance Day, in classrooms for educational purposes, or recorded testimonies.
-But most never spoke publicly, and many remained silent at home.
+It may seem today like personal Holocaust survivor stories are everywhere.
+Fewer are shared in person than they once were, but many live on through video.
+They are shared on International Holocaust Remembrance Day, taught in classrooms, and preserved in recorded testimonies.
+But most survivors never spoke publicly, and silence was also the norm at home.

 As historian Tom Segev explained, “Until 1961, the Holocaust was largely a taboo.
 Parents wouldn’t talk to their children.
 Children wouldn’t dare ask.”

 On April 11, 1961, the trial of Nazi Adolf Eichmann was aired on the radio and TV.
-The trial included testimony from survivors, and as they shared their stories, some survivors began to talk about theirs, too.
-Sixteen years after the war ended, the events of the Holocaust started to enter the public consciousness.
+The trial included survivor testimony, and as those voices entered public life, other survivors began to talk about their experiences, too.
+Sixteen years after the war ended, the Holocaust started to enter the public consciousness.

 Widespread Use of the Word “Holocaust”